zsoltherpai/feather/README.md

 }
 ```
 ######Field injection######
-Feather supports Constructor injection only when it injects dependencies.
-It also injects field when
+Feather only supports Constructor injection when injecting to a dependency graph.
+It inject fields only if it's
-explicitly triggered on a target object - eg to facilitate testing.
+explicitly triggered for a target object - eg to facilitate testing.
 A simple example with a junit test:
 ```java
 public class AUnitTest {
     @Inject